CNAG-Biomedical-Informatics/convert-pheno/docs/download-and-installation.md

 !!!
 Danger "Disclaimer"
     This installation method will be available once the paper is accepted.

-The software can be downloaded from [CPAN](https://metacpan.org/pod/Convert::Pheno).
+The software is implemented in `Perl` language and packaged as a Perl Module in the Comprehensive Perl Archive Network (CPAN).
+See the description [here](https://metacpan.org/pod/Convert::Pheno).

-First we install cpanminus (with sudo privileges):
+To install it, we'll be using `cpanminus` (with sudo privileges):

     sudo apt-get install cpanminus

-Then the module:
+Then the install the module:

   cpanm --sudo Convert::Pheno